An alternative description of symmetric monoidal categories, and symmetric 2-groups: An alternative description of a symmetric monoidal category

 The commutativity of (\ref{eq23}) follows from the commutative diagram { }

 where we have already used the normalization axiom (acc3) to write an identity morphism instead of $b(z,1,1,1)$ in the middle hexagon.
-In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2), (3), (4) commute by the unital axioms (acc2) and/or Proposition~\ref{lema0}, and the subdiagram labelled (1) by the $4\times 4$ axiom (acc1) with $x=y=y'=z'=t'=1$, $z=x$, $t=y$ and $x'=z$.
-After cancelling several left and right unitors using the functoriality of the product, the outer diagram indeed coincides with (\ref{eq23}).
+In this diagram the subdiagrams labelled (N) are naturality squares, those labelled (2), (3), (4) commute by the unital axioms (acc2) and/or Proposition~\ref{lema0}, and the subdiagram labelled (1) commutes by the $4\times 4$ axiom (acc1) with $x=y=y'=z'=t'=1$, $z=x$, $t=y$ and $x'=z$.
+As before, using the functoriality of the product, it is easy to check that several left and right unitors cancel each other, so that the outer diagram indeed coincides with (\ref{eq23}).

 The commutativity of (\ref{eq22}) follows from the commutative diagram { }